kelkalot/medgemma-exploration/README.md

 Exploring Google's MedGemma 4B with a Colab Notebook 🩺

 This repository contains a Google Colab notebook for a quick exploration of **Google's MedGemma 4B instruction-tuned model**.
 The notebook demonstrates how to use the model for describing medical images, using a sample polyp image from the Kvasir dataset.

-MedGemma is a new family of open-source models from Google, derived from Gemma 3, and specifically adapted for medical text and image comprehension.

----

-## 🚀 Get Started

-You can directly run and experiment with the model in Google Colab:

-* **Open the Colab Notebook:** [https://colab.research.google.com/drive/14cP7gnmDlefjQ8bdE528uDwAjM56Ct_H](https://colab.research.google.com/drive/14cP7gnmDlefjQ8bdE528uDwAjM56Ct_H)

----

-## 🖼️ Example Output

-The Colab notebook allows you to input an image and ask MedGemma to describe it.
-Here's an example using an image of a polyp:

-**User Input:**
-You're right, adding some Markdown formatting will make it much cleaner and easier to read on GitHub.
-Here's the revised README.md content with formatting applied:

-Markdown

-# medgemma-exploration

-Exploring Google's MedGemma 4B with a Colab Notebook 🩺

-This repository contains a Google Colab notebook for a quick exploration of **Google's MedGemma 4B instruction-tuned model**.
-The notebook demonstrates how to use the model for describing medical images, using a sample polyp image from the Kvasir dataset.
+It also demonstrates the same example with Gemma3 for comparison.

 MedGemma is a new family of open-source models from Google, derived from Gemma 3, and specifically adapted for medical text and image comprehension.